MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

         >[!IMPORTANT]
         > The password (client secret) is displayed only once.
 When you create your bot, it's shown under the *Application Secrets* section of the [Microsoft Application Registration](https://apps.dev.microsoft.com/#/appList) portal.
-        <br /><br />

         > If you don't know the password, you'll need to create a new one by clicking on the **Generate New password** button.

     * `Client authorization scheme`: If you don't know your client authorization scheme, use  the default option (`HTTP Basic (Recommended)`).

     * `This skill's Connected Service requires intranet access to authenticate users (leave this unchecked if you are unsure).` Check this only if your app requires access to an intranet.

-    2. Request user profile data
+    1. Request user profile data

         ![Request user profile](./media/images/default_settings-request_user_profile_data-empty.png)